Florida Residency for Tuition Purposes

 Monthly Attendance Verification

-To continue receiving VA educational benefits, qualifying enrolled students must provide a copy of their schedule to the TCC veterans affairs coordinator.
+To continue receiving VA educational benefits, qualifying enrolled students must provide a copy of their schedule to the TCC veterans affairs coordinator each semester.

 Qualified VA students may defer payment of their tuition and fees until 60 days from the first day of the term during Fall or Spring semesters.
 Students enrolled in the Summer terms may defer payment of their tuition and fees until 10 days before the end of the term in which they are enrolled.
-The VA deferment form can be obtained in the Veterans Center on the second floor of the Student Union.
+The VA deferment form can be obtained in the Veterans Center in the Computer Technology Building.
 Payment for books cannot be deferred.

 Note: Receipt of VA educational benefits does not relieve students of the obligation to pay their deferred tuition and fees by the due date.
 Failure to pay the deferred amount will result in appropriate administrative action pursuant to policies for collection of delinquent debts.
 Students will not be permitted to attend or re-enroll at TCC for any future course until the VA deferment is paid in full.
 Unless the student officially drops or withdraws from all classes in or before the published drop/add refund period ends, the student is still obligated to pay the deferment.
 Should the student receive any type of financial aid disbursed by the College, all financial obligations will be satisfied with financial aid, including a VA deferment.